 To learn more about IES Abroad’s innovative theoretical and pedagogical approaches to teaching language abroad, refer to the IES Abroad MAP for Language & Intercultural Communication.

 About Universidad de Granada www.ugr.es

 The Universidad de Granada is the third largest university in Spain.
-It was founded by Charles V in the early 16th century and is the successor to the Arab University of Yusuf I. The University is a dynamic and forwardthinking institution, offering diverse opportunities that attract the highest number of exchange students from universities all over Europe.
+It was founded by Charles V in the early 16th century and evolved from the Quaramic Madrasah, founded in 1349.
+It is a dynamic and forward-thinking institution, offering diverse opportunities that attract the highest number of exchange students from universities all over Europe.
 The new Campus de la Salud, created by the Andalusian government and the Universidad de Granada, brings together the private sector and university faculties for health care research.
 The university sponsors many programs, sports clubs, and cultural activities, such as concerts and film series.